metacpan/metacpan-cpan-extracted/distros/L/List-AllUtils/README.md

 ## Which One Wins?

 Recently, [List::Util](https://metacpan.org/pod/List%3A%3AUtil) has started including some of the subs that used to only be in [List::SomeUtils](https://metacpan.org/pod/List%3A%3ASomeUtils).
-Similar, [List::SomeUtils](https://metacpan.org/pod/List%3A%3ASomeUtils) has some small overlap with [List::UtilsBy](https://metacpan.org/pod/List%3A%3AUtilsBy). `List::AllUtils` always favors the version provided by [List::Util](https://metacpan.org/pod/List%3A%3AUtil), [List::SomeUtils](https://metacpan.org/pod/List%3A%3ASomeUtils) or [List::UtilsBy](https://metacpan.org/pod/List%3A%3AUtilsBy) in that order.
+Similarly, [List::SomeUtils](https://metacpan.org/pod/List%3A%3ASomeUtils) has some small overlap with [List::UtilsBy](https://metacpan.org/pod/List%3A%3AUtilsBy). `List::AllUtils` always favors the subroutine provided by [List::Util](https://metacpan.org/pod/List%3A%3AUtil), [List::SomeUtils](https://metacpan.org/pod/List%3A%3ASomeUtils) or [List::UtilsBy](https://metacpan.org/pod/List%3A%3AUtilsBy) in that order.